dregmi08/cse15l-lab-reports/labreport5.md

 `find . -type f -empty` from the `written_2` directory .
 I had previously created two empty files within this directory, just for the purposes of this demonstration.
 I named these files `foundfile.txt` and `founfile.txt`, and when calling find . -type f -empty  , these files were listed.
 For my second example, I started from the `travel_guides` directory and used the command.
 Since this file does not contain any files that are empty, nothing was listed.
+My source for finding this command is [here](https://linuxhandbook.com/find-command-examples/)

 ---